Veterinarian Salary in United States

 How Much Does a Veterinarian Make?

-Veterinarians made a median salary of $99,250 in 2020.
-The best-paid 25 percent made $126,260 that year, while the lowest-paid 25 percent made $79,430.
+The median salary of veterinarians was $218,000 in 2024.
+The best-paid 25 percent earned $126,260 that year, while the lowest-paid 25 percent earned $79,430.

-Veterinarian Average base salary:
+Veterinarian Average base salary

-Veterinarian Average hourly salary:
+Veterinarian Average hourly salary

 The average hourly wage (pay per hour) in the United States is 52 USD.
 This means that the average Veterinarian in the United States earns approximately 52 USD for every worked hour.

-Veterinarian Outlook of salary:
+Veterinarian Outlook of Salary

-The BLS projects that 14,500 new jobs will open in the field by 2030.
-Veterinarian jobs are set to grow by 17%.
+The BLS projects that 14,500 new veterinarian jobs will open by 2030 and grow by 17%.

-Veterinarian Salary image
+Veterinarian Outlook of Salary

-Veterinarian Distribution of Salary:
+Veterinarian Distribution of Salary

-• Salary Range
+Salary Range

-• Median Salary
+Median Salary

+The median salary is 99,700 USD per year, meaning that half (50%) of people working as Veterinarians (s) earn less than 99,700 USD while the other half earn more than 99,700 USD.
 The median represents the middle salary value.
 Generally speaking, you would want to be on the right side of the graph with the group earning more than the median salary.

-• Percentiles
+Percentiles

-Veterinarian Salary by years of experience:
+Veterinarian Salary by years of experience

-While someone with an experience level of between two and five years is expected to earn 85,900 USD per year, 26% more than someone with less than two years of experience.
-An experience level between five and ten years lands a salary of 113,000 USD per year, 32% more than someone with two to five years of experience.
+The experience level is the most critical factor in determining the salary.
+Naturally, the more years of experience, the higher your wage you get.
+A Veterinarian Salary in the United States with less than two years of experience makes approximately 68,000 USD annually.
+Someone with an experience level between two and five years is expected to earn 85,900 USD per year, 26% more than someone with less than two years of experience.
+Someone with an experience level between five and ten years earns a salary of 113,000 USD per year, 32% more than someone with two to five years of experience.

-Highly paying States Veterinarians in US:
+Highly Paying States Veterinarians in the US

 The states and districts that pay Veterinarians the highest mean salary are New Jersey ($128,430), Maryland ($128,120), the District of Columbia ($127,310), Rhode Island ($126,630), and Oregon ($122,840).